-Indicator 2: The school psychology intern or practicum student, in collaboration with others, implements intervention to achieve appropriate cognitive and academic goals to support effective learning behaviors, such as study skills, selfmonitoring, planning/organization, and time management skills.
+Indicator 2: The school psychology intern or practicum student, in collaboration with others, implements intervention to achieve appropriate cognitive and academic goals to support effective learning behaviors, such as study skills, self- monitoring, planning/organization, and time management skills.
 Basis of rating: Indicator 3: The school psychology intern or practicum student assists in implementing a variety of assessment techniques and instructional methods to enhance learning of infants and children at the individual, group, and systems levels.
 Basis of rating: Indicator 4: The school psychology intern or practicum student, in collaboration with others, sets individual learning goals, designs a learning process to achieve those goals and assesses outcomes to determine whether the goals are achieved.
 Basis of rating: Indicator 5: The school psychology intern or practicum student shares current information and research about advances in curriculum and instruction with educators, parents, and the community at large to promote improvement in instruction and student achievement.
 Basis of rating: Indicator 6: The school psychology intern or practicum student, in collaboration with others (e.g., schools and other agencies), develops appropriate cognitive and academic goals for student s with different abilities, disabilities, strengths, and needs, with variations in standards and expectations for individual student s, and alternative ways to monitor and assess individual student progress toward goals and standards accomplishment.
-Basis of rating: Indicator 7: The school psychology intern or practicum student links assessment information to the development of instructional strategies to meet the individual learning needs of children.
-Basis of rating: Indicator 8: The school psychology intern or practicum student uses appropriate assessment techniques to assess progress toward academic goals and assist in revising instructional methodology as necessary.
-Basis of rating:
+Basis of rating: Indicator 7: The school psychology intern or practicum student links assessment information to the development of instructional strategies to most the individual information to the development of instructional strategies to meet the individual learning needs of children.
+Basis of rating: Indicator 8: The school psychology intern or practicum student uses appropriate $ \uparrow \rangle$ assessment techniques to assess progress toward academic goals and assist in revising instructional methodology as necessary.
+Basis of rating: v oʻ